Courses

 Course ID Title Offered

 Provides auxiliary instruction and practice for PHYS 1112 and promotes a deep understanding of basic concepts in mechanics.
 Recommended for students who seek additional opportunities to engage with course content, to gain confidence in applying physics principals, or to develop their problem-solving skills.
-Class time is also spent exploring real-life applications and discussing strategies to be successful in PHYS 1112 .
+Class time is also spent exploring real-life applications and discussing strategies for successful learning and performance in PHYS 1112 .

 Full details for PHYS 1012 - Physics 1112 Supplement